harwey/cups4jserver/README.md

 - persist the print job in database and return the primary key as jobID to the client
 - send a JMS message to the print job queue to signal the existence of a new print job
 - message receiver will fetch this print job from the database and print it via Cups4J on the printer "PDF".
-  Dependent on if printing to CUPS succeeds the print job in database will be updated with status spooled, error or recoverable_error.
+  Dependent on print success the print job in the database will be updated with status spooled, error or recoverable_error.
 - every 30 seconds the print job maintenance will start and check the print job database
   - check all jobs that are "spooled" and update status in database as long as job state is NOT completed
   - completed jobs are removed from database